jamisonwight/dev-boilerplate/README.md

 ## Install Gulp
-Gulp is used to compile SASS.
+Gulp is used to compile the Foundation SASS.
 We use NPM instead of Yarn so we can install it globally
 ```bash
 npm install -g gulp-cli
 ```